 Moody's speculative grade liquidity ratings are opinions of an issuer's relative ability to generate cash from internal resources and the availability of external sources of committed financing, in relation to its cash obligations over the coming 12 months.
 Speculative grade liquidity ratings will consider the likelihood that committed sources of financing will remain available.
 Other forms of liquidity support will be evaluated and consideration will be given to the likelihood that these sources will be available during the coming 12 months.
 Speculative grade liquidity ratings are assigned to speculative grade issuers that are by definition "Not Prime" issuers and such ratings are on a rating scale that ranges from SGL-1 to SGL-4, which represents the range from highest to lowest level of such issuers rated.
-Issuers rated SGL-2 possess good liquidity.
-They are likely to meet their obligations over the coming 12 months through internal resources but may rely on external sources of committed financing.
-The issuer's ability to access committed sources of financing is highly likely based on Moody's evaluation of near-term covenant compliance.
+Issuers rated SGL-3 possess adequate liquidity.
+They are expected to rely on external sources of committed financing.
+Based on its evaluation of near-term covenant compliance, Moody's believes there is only a modest cushion, and the issuer may require covenant relief in order to maintain orderly access to funding lines.